John Acraman

-John Acraman (1829 – 22 June 1907) was a prominent businessman in the colony of South Australia, and has a place in the history of Australian football in that State.
+John Acraman (1829 – 22 June 1907) was a prominent businessman in the colony of South Australia, and he has a place in the history of Australian football in that state.

 History

 John Acraman was born in England, a son of William Edward Acraman (c.
 1800 – 27 November 1875) and Mary Acraman (c.
 1801 – 9 February 1871) of Sidmouth, Devon, England.
 Theirs was an old and honorable Somersetshire family, whose surname was formerly spelled Akerman, or Ackerman.
 John's grandfather Daniel Wade Acraman, a Bristol businessman, was a noted connoisseur of art.

 John Acraman's early days were spent at Bath, Somerset and Clifton, Bristol, and he was educated in both places.
 His father was a wealthy merchant and industrialist, owner of several East India ships.
 At Bristol he was nominally apprenticed to his father, in order that he might qualify for membership of the prestigious Society of Merchant Venturers.

 His eldest brother Edward Daniel Acraman (c.
 1825 – 20 January 1848) emigrated to Adelaide aboard Kingston, arriving in January 1846, and formed a partnership with James Cooke.
-Urged by his brother to join him, John sailed from Bristol aboard Appleton consigned to Acraman, Cooke, & Co., arriving at the Semaphore in April 1848.
+Urged by his brother to join him, John sailed from Bristol aboard Appleton consigned to Acraman, Cooke, & Co., arriving at Semaphore in April 1848.
 He carried letters of introduction to Mr. Justice Cooper, John Morphett and Samuel Davenport, (all of whom were subsequently knighted) given him by Charles Sturt, who had returned to England in 1847 by that same Appleton.

 John walked to Port Adelaide, where he met Captain Scott from whom he received news of the recent death of his brother.
 He immediately made his way to the house of his uncle Edward Castle, of "Hackham" at Morphett Vale, and there met among others (afterwards Justice) Edward Castres Gwynne and Edward Klingender.
 He opened an office in Flinders Street and took on James Cooke as partner in Acraman, Cooke & Co.
 For months he boarded with R. E. Tapley in Gilbert Street, then moved to the more convenient Clarendon Hotel in Hindley Street.
 He was next in a boarding house kept by Robert Hall, Adelaide's first daguerrotypist.
 Among his fellow-boarders were G. W. Hawkes, Erasmus Gower and George Green, the auctioneer.